Have an upcoming trip to Korea’s capital city? Take the worry out of planning your entire trip by joining on some great tours in Seoul.

 We lived in Seoul over two years and were lucky enough to get to know the city really well.
-All of these tours in Seoul we suggest because they are places we’ve been to and agree they are worth taking a tour to, even if they are a bit out of the city center!
+We suggest all of these tours in Seoul because they are places we’ve been to.
+And we agree they are worth the tour, even if they are a bit out of the city center!

 Seoul City Tour

 If you don’t want to try and explore on your own, hop on a tour of Seoul that takes you around to some of the best sites in the city.

 You’ll make stops at Seoul’s main palace, Gyeongbokgung which is located in the heart of the city.
 While there, you’ll also stop at the National Folk Museum which has over 4,000 historical artifacts and where you can learn about Korean cultural traditions.

 Next go to Namsan Tower, the center point of the entire city.
 From here you will get magnificent 360 views of the city from the observation deck.